Keeping Pets and Families Together

 These services are provided at no cost to the victim and are funded through donations from community and through Red Rover grants.
 To make an online donation to support his program please click here

-For more information on Project Safe Paws please email firstname.lastname@example.org.
+For more information on Project Safe Paws please email the Board of Directors at firstname.lastname@example.org

 To view or download a Safe Paws program brochure click here